Bankruptcy alternatives often suck.

-The story of one customer of a debt settlement company sticks with me.
+The on-line story of one customer of a debt settlement company particularly sticks with me.

 Using the “services” of this company, the poster now has six judgments of record and two garnishments in process.
 The debt settlement company, however, has its full fee.